amin-norollah/amin-norollah/README.md

 ## About me
 My name is Amin Norollah, and it is a place that I have shared my open-source projects with other developers.
-I strongly like to learn new languages and use my ability to develop the programs in many fields.
-My academic projects and experiences are most in the field of computer architecture and related to designing the hardware with HDL and C++ languages; however, my professional experience are focused on developing web applications (most of the time, I prefer to work on back-end).
+I strongly like to learn new technologies and use my ability to develop the applications with new challenges.
+My academic projects and experiences are most in the field of computer architecture and related to designing the hardware with HDL and C++ languages.
+My interest in accelerating database operations used in servers and desiging hardware accelerator for them helped me to change my major to be a backend developer.
+Therefore, my professional experience are focused on developing web applications (as a full stack developer).

+I listed most of languages, frameworks and technologies that I used before.

 <div id="badges">
   <a href="https://www.linkedin.com/in/amin-norollah/">